onnovalkering/brane/docs/guide/packages.md

 ---

 # 1. Packages
-For now, you only need to have the [Brane CLI](/brane/installation#cli) installed.
+To create packages, you (only) need to have the [Brane CLI](/brane/installation#cli) installed.

-In this part of the tutorial we'll create and test packages, one of each supported kind.
-In the next part we'll use these packages to develop a workflow.
-Please note that the functionality of these packages is already provided by Brane's [standard library](/brane/references/standard-library).
-The kind of packages that are supported:
+In this part of the guide we'll create and test packages, one of each supported kind.
+In the next part we'll use these packages as workflow building blocks.
+Note that the functionality of the packages created here is already provided by Brane's [standard library](/brane/references/standard-library).
+The supported kind of packages are:

 | Kind  | Description                                     |
 |:------|:------------------------------------------------|